 Describe the potential of the overall plan for revitalization to stimulate economic development in the target area upon completion of the cleanup of the priority site(s), and/or how the grant will facilitate the creation of, preservation of, or addition to a park, a greenway, undeveloped property, recreational property, or other property used for nonprofit purposes in the target area.

+Describe how the proposed project will improve local climate adaptation/mitigation capacity and resilience to protect residents and community investments.
+(Climate adaptation/mitigation is defined in Section I.F.)

 If applicable, describe how the reuse of the priority site(s) will facilitate renewable energy from wind, solar, or geothermal energy; or will incorporate energy efficiency measures.

-If the proposed project or revitalization plans may potentially cause the displacement of residents and/or businesses, describe the strategies and/or policies that will be implemented to minimize displacement.
+(For more information on energy efficiency measures, please refer to the FY24 FAQs and Renewable Energy or Energy-Efficient Approaches in Brownfields Redevelopment Fact Sheet.)

 Strategy for Leveraging Resources